gem5bootcamp/lps2024/slides/03-Developing-gem5-models/05-modeling-cores.md

 ```

 This decode function takes the machine instruction and returns the appropriate `StaticInst` object (`Add(machInst)`).
-It is just a giant map.
+It is just a gaint map.

 ---